Cosmic-Shores/EcsRx.Plugins.UnityUx/README.md

 ## Installation
 You have the following options:
 1. The package is available on the [openupm registry](https://openupm.com).
-You can install it via [openupm-cli](https://github.com/openupm/openupm-cli).
+You can install it via [openupm-cli](https://github.com/openupm/openupm-cli). (recommended)
 ```
 openupm add com.ecsrx.plugins.unityux
 ```